htdebeer/pandocomatic/index.md

 `-c FILE, --config FILE`

-:   Configure pandocomatic to use `FILE` as its configuration file to
+:   Configure pandocomatic to use `FILE` as its configuration file
-    use during the conversion process.
-Default is `DATA_DIR/pandocomatic.yaml`.
+    during the conversion process.
+Default is
+    `DATA_DIR/pandocomatic.yaml`.

 ### Arguments to change how pandocomatic operates